 In 1932, Arthur Mailey organised a party of Australian cricketers to embark on a voyage of North America.
 The star attraction of the tour was obviously Don Bradman – billed in United States and Canada as cricket’s Babe Ruth.
-Arunabha Sengupta traces the quaint and enjoyable visit, ending with the seminal meeting of The Don and The Babe.
+Arunabha Sengupta traces the quaint and enjoyable visit, ending with the seminal meeting of The Don and The Babe on September 28.

 He was about take on a new job — a three way post with Associated Newspapers, 2UE Radio Station and FJ Palmer & Son Ltd, men and boys outfitters.
 Additionally, he was set to marry his childhood sweetheart Jessie Menzies on April 30.
 And around this time he was approached by Arthur Mailey, the former Australian leg-break googly bowler and one of the most colourful characters to have played the game.

 In collaboration with his America based friend Foxy Dean, Mailey was setting up a four-month tour of North America.
 Financial and organisational support was forthcoming from a number of sources, including Canadian Pacific Railway, the various cricket associations of Canada and shipping companies such as the Canadian Australasian Lines.
 The Australian Board of Control, perennially fussy about players organising their own tours, had given their consent.
 The only non-negotiable terms laid down by the sponsors was that Don Bradman had to be a member of the team.
 The Canadian tour promoters were already publicising Bradman’s star status as the ‘Babe Ruth of cricket’.